moldabekov/gauth/README.md

 	gauth name

 To add a new key to keychain use "gauth -add name", where name is a given name.
-It'll prompt a 2fa key from stdin
+It'll prompt a 2fa key from stdin.
 2fa keys are case-insensitive strings [A-Za-z2-7].

 Default generation algorithm is time based auth codes (TOTP - the same as Google Authenticator)